crybot/linformer/typst/main.typ

   return cetz.canvas({
     plot.plot(
-      size: (10,10),
+      size: (8,5),
       x-label: "Seq. length / batch size",
       y-label: "Time (s)",
       x-tick-step: none,
+      y-decimals: decimals,
-      y-tick-step: 2,
+      y-tick-step: tick-step,
       x-ticks: ticks, {
         for i in range(data.len()) {
           let label = none
           if i < labels.len() { label = labels.at(i) }
           plot.add(data.at(i), label: label, mark: "o")
         }
+      }
+    )
   })
-    })
 }

 #figure(
   scale(
     new_plot_data(
+      tick-step: auto,
       labels: ("Transformer", "Linformer, k=32"),
       "./artifacts/perf_vanilla.csv",
       "./artifacts/perf_lin_k32.csv"
-    ), x: 85%, y: 85%
+    ), x: 80%, y: 80%
   ),
   caption: [Comparison of scaling times between Linformer and Transformer with an encoder-decoder architecture.
   Different choices of the parameter $k$ result in the same scaling, with differences in execution time falling within margin of error.
 This is because of the decoder's bottleneck which still requires the exact attention mechanism to be carried out.]
+)

+#figure(
+  grid(columns: 2,
+    scale(
+      new_plot_data(
+        tick-step: auto,
+        decimals: 3,
+        labels: ("Transformer", "Linformer, k=128"),
+      "./artifacts/perf_vanilla_encoder_only.csv",
+        "./artifacts/perf_lin_k128_encoder_only.csv",
+      ), x: 60%, y: 60%
+    ),
+    scale(
+      new_plot_data(
+        tick-step: 0.0011,
+        decimals: 3,
+        labels: ("Linformer, k=32", "Linformer, k=64", "Linformer, k=128"),
+        "./artifacts/perf_lin_k32_encoder_only.csv",
+        "./artifacts/perf_lin_k64_encoder_only.csv",
+        "./artifacts/perf_lin_k128_encoder_only.csv",
+      ), x: 60%, y: 60%
+    ),
+  ),
+  caption: [Scaling times of Linformer and Transformer with an encoder-only architecture.
+On the Left the standard Transformer is compared against the Linformer with $k=128$.
+Linformer maintains constant execution time while varying the sequence.
+On the Right, various choices of parameters $k$ are shown.]
 )

 = Conclusions <conclusions>